1939 Auckland Rugby League season: Round 11

 Arthur Kay who was in season best form for Ponsonby at second five-eighth.

-Newton caused an upset 21-7 win over Mt Albert.
+Newton caused an upset 21–7 win over Mt Albert.
 Mt Albert were unlucky to lose second five-eighth Bruce Donaldson shortly before halftime but it was reported that it would have made little difference to the result.
 Les Clement replaced him.
 Newton's backs received a lot of possession due to hooker Bert Leatherbarrow not being available for Mt Albert.
 The Brimble brothers once again played well, taking advantage of their chances.
 Claude Dempsey the Newton fullback in his tenth season of senior football beat his opposite, H McLachlan in kicking duels.
-For North Shore, young forward Ross Jones scored two of their four tries in a 16-8 win over Ponsonby.
+For North Shore, young forward Ross Jones scored two of their four tries in a 16–8 win over Ponsonby.
 The Auckland Star and New Zealand Herald both praised his form saying that he was the best forward find in Auckland for years and that he must be seriously considered for the New Zealand team to tour England and France.
 He did indeed go on to be selected for the tour.
 Jones had also been a junior Auckland cycling champion in 1934 aged just 16.
 Jack Smith played an outstanding game at fullback and was the form fullback of the competition.
 His try came after he cut inside Verdun Scott and caught the Ponsonby backs "hopelessly out of position".
 Scott also played a very good game at centre while Ivor Stirling was good at halfback.
 All three players would go on to be selected for the New Zealand tour of England as was Ross Jones.
 In the Ponsonby side Arthur Kay "played his best game this season", while Brian Riley "played well at centre".
-Ewan Cossey was outstanding once again at first five-eighth for Papakura in their 12-9 win over City.
+Ewan Cossey was outstanding once again at first five-eighth for Papakura in their 12–9 win over City.
 J McInness scored a try and kicked 2 conversions and a penalty.
-Richmond soundly beat Marist 26-14 with the score flattering the losing side.
+Richmond soundly beat Marist 26–14 with the score flattering the losing side.
 At one stage Richmond led 26-5 but Marist scored three late unconverted tries to narrow the score.
-For Richmond Dave Solomon scored twice and was "outsanding throughout the game" while Abbie Graham also scored two tries, while fullback Trevor Bramley converted four of their six tries.
+For Richmond Dave Solomon scored twice and was "outstanding throughout the game" while Abbie Graham also scored two tries, while fullback Trevor Bramley converted four of their six tries.
 Charles Webb played well for Richmond on debut at halfback after being promoted from their reserve grade side.
 Marist played John Anderson in the backs once again, this time at second five eighth but it was not a success and they moved him back into the loose forwards where he had played all of his career, with Billy Grotte switching places.
 The move improved the backs performance.